Autoura/TBDdemo/README.md

 You can update this code with any Autoura.me DID and will work.
 [See note and configuration in did.js](https://github.com/Autoura/TBDdemo/blob/main/src/common/did.js)

-Further instructions on how to get started with TBD & Autoura are on the (Autoura get started page)[https://www.autoura.com/docs/api/profiles/getstarted].
+Further instructions on how to get started with TBD & Autoura are on the [Autoura get started page](https://www.autoura.com/docs/api/profiles/getstarted).

 ### Make it work